PEDIA-Charite/exome-simulator/README.md

 The number of samples in the mutations VCF are the number of resulting VCF-Files.
 The output files have the name MUTATION-SAMPLE-NAME_BACKGROUND-SAMPLE-NAME.vcf.gz and both names are included into the header of the VCF.

 Please use the seed to generate reproducible results.
-Otherwise the radom selection of a background sample will be different for each new run of the program!
+Otherwise the random selection of a background sample will be different for each new run of the program!

 Important!
-The background VCF must be annotated with Jannovar (>= v0.18).
+The background VCF must be annotated with Jannovar v0.20.

 Example: